anirudhtopiwala/Human_Detector/README.md

 cd ..
 ```
 Downlading the INRIA dataset is necessary for option 3, as the training images are required for training the classifier.
 A different dataset can also be used here if needed but the feature extraction paramters and the classifier parmaters needs to be fine tuned accordingly.

+Once the dataset it downloaded, extract it in the same folder.

 ## Running the Program